-Beauty after the Bars (BATB), is a non profit organization founded by Tiawana Brown; a member of The National Council.
-BATB provides advocacy, education, and support for incarcerated and formerly incarcerated mothers, women and girls.
-Our goal and purpose of the organization is provide education and advocacy to keep women, girls and youth out of jail, prison, and the judicial system.
-Also to assist women and girls released from prison by offering programs and resources.
+BATB Supports the successful return of incarcerated and formerly incarcerated mothers, women and girls.
+Our mission and purpose of the organization is to provide education and advocacy to keep women, girls and youth out of jail, prison, and the justice system.

 "Education instead of Incarceration"

 Working to keep our women, girls, and youth out of jail and prison.

 Our advocacy and education work will address issues with Racial Justice and Economic Mobility and implement change.